LeoYu1128/alpha5_rl_pybullet/README.md

 Here's the flow:

-- **PyBullet**: A lightweight physics simulator that provides the base for dynamics, collisions, buoyancy, etc.
+- **PyBullet**: A lightweight physics simulator that provides core rigid body dynamics, joint control, and collision detection.
 - **Gymnasium**: A modern, well-maintained interface for reinforcement learning environments.
 It wraps PyBullet environments using the standard `reset()` and `step()` methods.
 - **Stable-Baselines3**: A collection of reliable and scalable RL algorithms like PPO, SAC, TD3 — used to train your agent.

-In this project, you write your own custom Gymnasium environment using PyBullet as the backend.
+You write your own custom Gymnasium environment using PyBullet as the backend.
 Then you plug it directly into SB3 and start training!

 ### 🧪 Quickstart Training (TL;DR)